NachoBrito/ts-textrank/README.md

 //Damping factor.
 See "How it works" for more info. const d = .85

-//How do you want summary sentences to be sorte?
+//How do you want summary sentences to be sorted?
 //Get sentences in the order that they appear in text: const sorting = Summarizer.SORT_OCCURENCE

-//Or, sort by relevance:
+//Or sort them by relevance:
-//const sorting = Summarizer.static SORT_SCORE
+//const sorting = Summarizer.SORT_SCORE
 const config = new RelativeSummarizerConfig(ratio, sim, parser, d, sorting)

 //Or, if you want a fixed number of sentences: